botond-veress/web-standards/api/README.md

 #### POST

-- Creates a resource
+- Creates a resource.
-- It should be used when the server has to generate a unique key for the created resource
+- It should be used when the server has to generate a unique key for the created resource.
-- Multiple POST requests to the same URL create duplicate records
+- Multiple POST requests to the same URL create duplicate records.

 To create a post:
 ```HTTP